 Jonathan Natkins is a Member of Technical Staff on the Field Engineering team at WibiData.
 He helps customers use their data to create better application experiences.
 Prior to WibiData, Jonathan was an engineer at Cloudera, working primarily on Cloudera Manager and contributing to various Hadoop related projects.
 Before joining Cloudera, Jonathan worked both as an engineer and a field engineer at Vertica, first building core database features and then working closely with customers to help them move their systems into production.
 Jonathan holds an Sc.B in Math-Computer Science from Brown University.

-Juliet is a Senior Data Scientist at Cloudera, and contributor/committer/maintainer for the Sparkling Pandas project.
-Her commercial applications of data science include developing predictive maintenance models for oil & gas pipelines at Deep Signal, and designing/building a platform for real-time model application, data storage, and model building at WibiData.
-Juliet was the technical editor for Learning Spark by Karau et al. and Advanced Analytics with Spark by Ryza et al. She holds an MS in Applied Mathematics from University of Colorado, Boulder and graduated Phi Beta Kappa from Reed College with a BA in Math-Physics.
+Juliet Hougland is a senior data scientist at Cloudera and a contributor/committer/maintainer for the Sparkling Pandas project.
+Juliet’s commercial applications of data science include developing predictive maintenance models for oil and gas pipelines at Deep Signal and designing and building a platform for real-time model application, data storage, and model building at WibiData.
+Juliet was the technical editor for Learning Spark and Advanced Analytics with Spark.
+She holds an MS in applied mathematics from University of Colorado, Boulder and graduated Phi Beta Kappa from Reed College with a BA in math-physics.

 Comments on this page are now closed.